Polovtsian Dances

-The work remained unfinished when the composer died in 1887, although he had worked on it for more than a decade.
+The opera remained unfinished when the composer died in 1887, although he had worked on it for more than a decade.
 A performing version was prepared by Nikolai Rimsky-Korsakov and Alexander Glazunov in 1890.
 Several other versions, or "completions", of the opera have been made.
 The dances are performed with chorus and last between 11 and 14 minutes.
 They occur in act 1 or act 2, depending on which version of the opera is being used.
-Their music is popular and often given in concert as an orchestral showpiece.
-At such performances the choral parts are often omitted.
-The opera also has a "Polovtsian March" which opens act 3, and an overture at the start.
-When the dances are given in concert, a suite may be formed: Overture – Polovtsian Dances and March from Prince Igor.
+Their music is popular and often given in concert as an orchestral showpiece, often with the choral parts omitted.
+The opera also has a "Polovtsian march" which opens act 3, and an overture at the start.
+When the dances are given in concert, a suite may be performed: Overture – "Polovtsian dances and march" from Prince Igor.

+Name

+The name Polovtsian Dances refers to the Cumans (Polovtsy), who were nomadic invaders of Russia; the Cumans capture Igor in the opera and then entertain him with dances.

 Analysis

 The first dance, which uses no chorus and is sometimes omitted in concerts, is No. 8, entitled "Dance of the Polovtsian Maidens" ["Пляска половецких девушек"]: presto, 6/8, F major; it is placed directly after the "Chorus of the Polovtsian Maidens" which opens the act and is followed by "Konchakovna's Cavatina".